adamscybot/react-leaflet-component-marker/README.md

 The approach this library uses differs from other approaches that use `renderToString` in that it instead uses React's [Portal](https://react.dev/reference/react-dom/createPortal) functionality to achieve the effect.
 That means the component is not static, but a full first-class component that can have its own state, event handlers & lifecycle.

-I struggled to find something that worked in this way I could drop something in from a design system in there and have all the context available such that it works, and all the interactions working as they should.
+I struggled to find something that worked in a way where I could simply drop something in from a design system, and have all the context available such that it works, as well as all the interactions working as they should.

+Many existing packages exist but they use techniques that mean they are very limited.

 # Installation